-- e.
+- Be provided with holes for use with correctly matched listed lugs and hardware. - Be made of copper, or copper alloys having a minimum of 95% conductivity when annealed as specified by the International Annealed Copper Standard (IACS). - Have minimum dimensions of 3/16 in.
+(4.76mm) thick by 3/4 in.
+(50mm) wide and shall be 19 in.
+(482.6mm) long. - Shall mount to the back rack rails at the top of each rack. - Be listed. - e.
+Each MDF will have two quad 20 amp, 110 V.A.C. outlets, terminated with NEMA 5-20Rs, two 30 amp 208 V.A.C. outlets, terminated with NEMA L6-30Rs.
+All outlets will require dedicated electrical circuits.
+When available, all outlets will be serviced by the emergency power system and colored orange or otherwise marked as such.
+All outlets will be positioned within 4 feet of the rear of the provided racks at standard outlet height. - f.
 All MDFs shall be accessible only from inside the building.
 No outside entrances are permitted.
-All doors between the outside and the MDF must be at least 36" wide and 80" high. - f.
-Rooms will be rectangular or square, have a minimum clearance height of eight feet without obstructions (sprinklers, etc.), be at least 14' x 10', and not have false floors or ceilings. - g.
+All doors between the outside and the MDF must be at least 36" wide and 80" high. - g.
+Rooms will be rectangular or square, have a minimum clearance height of eight feet without obstructions (sprinklers, etc.), be at least 14' x 12', and not have false floors or ceilings. - h.
 No exposed water or gas pipes shall enter in or run through the main terminal room or data room.
-No drains, ducts or clean-outs will be permitted. - h.
+No drains, ducts or clean-outs will be permitted. - i.
 A separate HVAC thermostat control will be installed for all MDF rooms, and shall be air conditioned with separate zone or air conditioning unit 24 hours a day, seven days a week.
-A positive pressure shall be maintained with a minimum of one air change per hour. - i.
-All MDFs shall be secured using a UNLV-approved card access reader and striker. - j.
+A positive pressure shall be maintained with a minimum of one air change per hour. - j.
+All MDFs shall be secured using a UNLV-approved card access reader and striker. - k.
 All MDFs shall be provisioned with at least one standard data rack, Panduit R4PCN, bolted to the floor.
-These rack(s) shall be placed side-by-side, with vertical cable management, Panduit part# WMPVHC45E in between and on both sides.
+These rack(s) shall be placed side-by-side, with vertical cable management, Panduit part# PEV8 in between and on both sides.
+Vertical cable management shall have doors (Panduit Part # PED8) on both front and rear of the cable managers.
 The racks must have a minimum of 36" of clearance front and back and at least 24" on one side.
-OIT provided room drawings must be followed. - k.
-Ladder rack shall be provided and installed sufficient to secure the equipment rack to the adjacent wall(s) as determined at installation and to provide support for incoming cables. - 1.
-A minimum of two walls must be covered by backboards as defined in Part II. - m.
-Floor loading shall be designed to support a minimum of 1000 pounds of equipment per data rack provided. - n.
-All other elements of room to be designed and provisioned per ANSI/EIA/TIA 569-C or better.
+OIT provided room drawings must be followed. - 1.
+Ladder rack shall be provided and installed sufficient to secure the equipment rack to the adjacent wall(s) as determined at installation and to provide support for incoming cables. - m.
+A minimum of two walls must be covered by backboards as defined in Part II. - n.
+Floor loading shall be designed to support a minimum of 1000 pounds of equipment per data rack provided. - o.
+All other elements of room to be designed and provisioned per ANSI/EIA/TIA 569-D or better.

-2. Intermediate Distribution Facilities (IDFs)
+2. Intermediate Distribution Facility (IDF)

 - a.
 The IDFs shall not contain any equipment not specified by UNLV Network Development and Engineering.
 This includes, but is not limited to, Marlok equipment, transformers, sinks, fire or building alarm equipment.
 They shall be kept as clear of all other equipment. - b.
-Each IDF will be provided with a TGB connected by a TBB to the TMGB.
-The TBB shall be no smaller that a #6 AWG conductor and/or use the recommend sizes in accordance with ANSI-TIA-607-B. All equipment racks shall be connected to the TGB with a TEBC that is continuous copper conductor not less than #6 AWG.
-The TGB shall: - Be provided with holes for use with correctly matched listed lugs and hardware.
+Each IDF will be provided with a SBB connected by a TBB to the PBB.
+The TBB shall be no smaller than a #6 AWG conductor and/or use the recommended sizes in accordance with ANSI-TIA-607-C. All equipment racks shall be connected to the SBB with a TEBC that is continuous copper conductor not less than #6 AWG.

+The SBB shall: